betterscientificsoftware/bssw.io/Articles/Blog/2021-07-BSSwFellows21.md

 </div>

 <div class='short_bio'>
-[Nasir](https://www.boisestate.edu/coen-cs/people/faculty/) is an Assistant Professor in the Computer Science Department at Boise State University.
+<p><a href="https://www.boisestate.edu/coen-cs/people/faculty/">Nasir</a> is an Assistant Professor in the Computer Science Department at Boise State University.
 He was a BSSw Fellow while a graduate student in the Software Engineering research lab in the Department of Computer Science at the University of Alabama under the supervision of Dr. Jeffery Carver.
-His research focuses on the development of software engineering techniques and tools to improve the quality and maintainability of research software.
+His research focuses on the development of software engineering techniques and tools to improve the quality and maintainability of research software.</p>
 </div>
 </div>